Friday, May 24, 2013

 After tunneling themselves out from their underground home, the nymphs must find a suitable location for their final molt to the adult cicada.

-Here you can see an adult cicada and a casing.
+Below you can see an adult cicada and a casing.

-They are really fascinating to see and hear.
 They started to "sing", small in number, but as more emerged the music volume increased.
 Hopefully you can get an idea of the sound from this video.

 It's been very fascinating to watch and hear.
 Some people find the sounds eery, alien, unsettling, and are looking forward to the "noise" ending.
 I think I'll be sorry to hear it end.